junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 **CRITICAL: IMPLEMENT ONE SECTION AT A TIME**

 1. Work on a single section of the current phase plan at a time (e.g., Section 1.1, then 1.2, etc.)
+2. Begin with a thorough review:
+   - Review previous phase's notes (hld/notes/phase<N-1>-notes.md)
+   - Review deployed AWS resources (hld/notes/phase<N-1>-aws-resources.md)
+   - Check for any dependencies or components needed in the current phase
-2. Before starting implementation:
+3. Before starting implementation:
    - **Ensure the virtual environment is activated** (see Virtual Environment Requirement section)
    - Study the credential architecture in `lld/secrets-manager/aws-referencing-v1.0.md`
    - Request any necessary test credentials from the human supervisor
    - Set up mock data that follows the same structure for local testing
-3. For each section, complete the full implementation cycle before moving to the next section:
+4. For each section, complete the full implementation cycle before moving to the next section:

    1. Setup the functionality locally
    2. Create and run local tests